[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Hint: Leads, look toward your right just before count 4, to help direct her travel in that direction.
 This is a visual lead, which is more comfortable than a physical lead pulling her in that direction.
 In other words, he lets her dance by on count 4 instead of making her dance.

 Waterfall: Turning Basic where the lead crosses behind instead of in front on each count 4 while the follow crosses in front.
+On count 4, the Lead has passed in front of the Follow and is now in the "outside lane" where he steps back L, with his partner at his right side, by his right pocket.

 Follow's Solo (Ochos): He completely stops on count 1 and stays in his crossed step as he leads her into a Basic Step in place.
 This variation comes from tango Argentino.